MaterializeInc/materialize/doc/developer/design/20230705_v2_txn_management.md

     growing unboundedly and also means that, at any given time, the txns shard contains the set of txns that need to be applied (as well as the set of registered data shards).
+- A data shard may be _forgotten_ at some `forget_ts` to reclaim it from the txns system.
+This allows us to delete it (e.g. when a table is dropped).
+Like registration, forget is idempotent.

 ### Usage